Google Analytics Removes Service Provider and Network Domain Dimensions

 How To Restore Service Provider and Network Domain

-It’s possible to restore these lost GA dimensions through a workaround provided by Jerre B. over at IpMeta.
-In this approach, new custom dimensions replace the two that Google Analytics removed.
+It’s possible to restore the lost GA network dimensions through a straightforward service provided by Jerre B. over at IpMeta.
+In this approach, new custom dimensions replace the two network dimensions that Google Analytics no longer supports.

-For those like me who use the Service Provider and/or Network Domain dimensions for B2B IP tracking purposes, I see two decent paths forward.
+For those like me who liked using the Service Provider and/or Network Domain dimensions for B2B IP tracking purposes, I see two decent paths forward for recovering or replacing this functionality.

-Option 1: Try the IpMeta approach and then continue using GA as before, only with the new custom dimensions in place for filtering, etc.
+Option 1: Try the IpMeta approach and then continue using GA as before, only with the new custom dimensions in place for company identification, filtering, etc.

 Option 2: Take a close look at the 3rd-party software tools built specifically for website-based B2B lead generation using visitor identification and tracking.

-Note: Just be sure the vendor’s software hasn’t been hampered by the loss of these two GA dimensions.
+Note: Just be sure the vendor’s software hasn’t been hampered by the loss of the GA network dimensions.
 See the Leadfeeder article (also linked above) for more on that potential issue.

-I’ve researched these tools for the past year or so, and offer more insights and resources in my group of website visitor tracking posts here.
+I’ve researched these tools and offer more insights and resources in my group of website visitor tracking posts here.

 For more about the software solutions in this space, see my vendor summary and links here.
 Or hit the button below.
 (New tab/post will open.)